bsenftner/miniCMS/README.md

 hold project/group memberships.
 Those project/group memberships will also be honored by memos.

 This is a fork of my other repo FastAPI_TDD_Docker, focusing on a more formal CMS experience (without going to far.)
-From that other repo are tests, yet to be updated to this change, and untested backups.
+From that other repo are tests, yet to be updated to this repo, untested backups, and a Traefik https config for prod.
 Soon those will get attention.

 ![webpage screen shot](/src/app/static/MiniCMS-memo.jpg)